spacepy/spacepy/Doc/source/index.rst

-When publishing research which used SpacePy, please provide appropriate credit to the SpacePy team via citation or acknowledgement.
+When publishing research which used SpacePy, please provide appropriate credit to the SpacePy team via citation or acknowledgment.

 To cite SpacePy in publications, use (BibTeX code):
 @INPROCEEDINGS{spacepy11,